kdl-org/kdl/SPEC.md

 string sequence `"` or `"#` and such must not match the closing `"` with the same or more `#` characters as the opening `#`, in the body of the string.

-Like Strings, Raw Strings _MUST NOT_ include any of the [disallowed literal code-points](#disallowed-literal-code-points) as code points in their body.
-Unlike with Strings, these cannot simply be escaped, and are thus unrepresentable when using Raw Strings.
+Like other Strings, Raw Strings _MUST NOT_ include any of the [disallowed literal code-points](#disallowed-literal-code-points) as code points in their body.
+Unlike with Quoted Strings, these cannot simply be escaped, and are thus unrepresentable when using Raw Strings.

 #### Example